Russian Church in America Marks 400th Anniversary of Romanov Dynasty Topic: 400th Anniversary

-Journey to St. Petersburg, a Short Summary of My Visit Topic: Royal Russia
+Journey to St. Petersburg, a Short Summary of My Visit Topic: Paul Gilbert

 I have just returned from a 10-day journey St. Petersburg in Russia, where I also received a VIP welcome by the palace administration and staff at Tsarskoye Selo, Peterhof and Pavlovsk.

 This was my annual research visit which allows me the opportunity to get the latest updates on the restoration of palaces, exhibitions, new Romanov books, plus meetings with museum staff, local historians and others to gain and share knowledge on the Romanov dynasty and their legacy.